We may receive a commission from our partners if you click on a link to review or purchase a product or service. Click to Learn More

 - No handheld POS option

-Furthermore, SumUp offers inventory management tools, including bulk uploads and stock alerts, and tip management tools.
-A highlight for our users included the “park order” function, which allowed users to quickly adjust items mid-transaction.
-This feature, and more, means SumUp is certainly able to hold its own ahead of the top choices on our list.
+- Wealth of inventory management features: SumUp offers inventory management tools, including bulk uploads and stock alerts, and tip management tools.
+I also enjoyed the “park order” function during testing, which allowed me to quickly adjust items mid-transaction.

 How much does SumUp POS cost?